 How to Remove (Uninstall) Microsoft Edge

-To remove Edge from Linux Mint, execute the following terminal command:
+To remove Edge from Fedora, execute the following terminal command:

 Note, unused dependencies will also be removed.

 If you have beta or unstable alternative installations, use the following.